Crush (2NE1 album): Commercial performance

 Following its release, Crush sold over 5,000 copies within four days in the United States and debuted at number 61 on the Billboard 200.
-In doing so, the album broke two records: the best selling K-pop album in the country (the record has since been beaten by Exo's Exodus which sold 6,000 copies) and the highest charting album by a Korean artist on the Billboard 200, which would hold the record for two and a half years.
+In doing so, the album broke two records: the best selling K-pop album in the country (the record has since been beaten by Exo's Exodus which sold 6,000 copies) and the highest-charting album by a Korean artist on the Billboard 200, which would hold the record for two and a half years.
 In the group's native country South Korea, the album debuted and peaked at number two on the Gaon Album Chart in the chart issue dated March 2–8, 2014.
-According to Gaon's mid-year charts, the tracks from Crush have been downloaded over 5.2 million times.
+According to Gaon's mid-year charts, the tracks from Crush have been downloaded over 5.2 million times; however, it underperformed it terms of physical sales compared to the group's previous records.
 Due to its successful digital performance, it landed their fourth nomination for Album of the Year at the 2014 Melon Music Awards.

 Controversy

-Listeners accused the sixth track, "MTBD 멘붕(Mental Breakdown)" of having an audio sample of a young boy reciting Quran verses.
+Listeners accused the sixth track, "MTBD", of having an audio sample of a young boy reciting Quran verses.
 This struck social media by storm amongst 2NE1's Muslim listeners, with even death threats being posted on both the group's and CL's social media pages.
 Because of this controversy, YG Entertainment released an alternate version of "MTBD" which omits the sample.